-- Garmin Connect: courses (may need to set to public even if you have linked your Garmin account) and activities.
+- Garmin Connect: courses and activities, which must be set to public (Garmin sometimes label this as "visibility: Everyone").
 For another user's activity you may need to use the Save as Course option at Garmin Connect and import the resulting course.

 - MapMyRun/MapMyRide (Under Armour): routes and workouts.
 Your bookmarked routes are automatically imported.